-6. Monitor, measure, and reevaluate.
+5. Monitor, measure, and reevaluate.

-High-performance sales teams keep an eye on how things are going.
-The evaluative everything they can measure, like the size of reps' account books (How many accounts do they own now?
+Keep an eye on how things are going.
+Look at things you can measure, like the size of reps' account books (How many accounts do they own now?
 Are accounts evenly distributed across your team?), activity (# of calls, emails, accounts touched), and changes to success metrics (meetings set, opps created, pipeline, and so on).

-But you should also talk to your reps and managers to understand how this is working in practice.
+But also talk to your reps and managers to understand how this is working in practice.
 How do they feel about it?
 Do they have enough to do?
 Do they have too much?
 Are the accounts they've actively working the right accounts?
 Are you giving accounts enough time to be worked fully?
 Don't be afraid to tweak your process as you go, to make sure everyone has the best opportunity to succeed.